 Create the SMTP AUTH login information with PowerShell in Windows

 In Windows (Windows Server, Windows 11 or Windows 10), you can easily use PowerShell to create the base64 encoded login hash:

 Remember the back tick (

 `) is your escape character in PowerShell, and not the back slash (

 Connect to an SMTP server using opportunistic TLS with OpenSSL in Bash

 Now you have your login hash ready, it’s time to connect to an SMTP server to verify SMTP authentication over using opportunistic TLS.
 First you need the OpenSSL client in Linux or WSL (Windows):

 sudo apt-get install openssl sudo yum install openssl

-openssl command, as explained below, to set up a TLS encrypted connection with your SMTP server:
+openssl command in Bash, as explained below, to set up a TLS encrypted connection with your SMTP server:

 openssl s_client -connect smtp.example.com:25 -starttls smtp